-- a.
-For stock option and stock futures contracts, the gross open position across all derivative contracts on a particular underlying stock of a scheme of a Mutual Fund shall not exceed the higher of 1% of the free float market capitalization (in terms of number of shares or - b.
-This position limits shall be applicable on the combined position in all derivative contracts on an underlying stock at a Stock Exchange. - c.
-For index based contracts, Mutual Funds shall disclose the total open interest held by its scheme or all schemes put together in a particular underlying index, if such open interest equals to or exceeds 15% of the open interest of all derivative contracts on that underlying index. - 16.
+5% of the open interest in the derivative contract on a particular underlying stock (in terms of number of contracts).

+- ii.
+This position limits shall be applicable on the combined position in all derivative contracts on an underlying stock at a Stock Exchange. - iii.
+For index based contracts, Mutual Funds shall disclose the total open interest held by its scheme or all schemes put together in a particular underlying index, if such open interest equals to or exceeds 15% of the open interest of all derivative contracts on that underlying index. - 15.
 Pending deployment of the funds of the Scheme in securities in terms of the investment objective of the Scheme, the AMC may park the funds of the Scheme in short term deposits of scheduled commercial banks, subject to the guidelines issued by SEBI:

-The Scheme will comply with the following guidelines/ restrictions for parking of funds in short term deposits:
+The Scheme will comply with the following guidelines/restrictions for parking of funds in short term deposits:

 - i.
 "Short Term" for such parking of funds by the Scheme shall be treated as a period not exceeding 91 days.
 Such short-term deposits shall be held in the name of the Scheme. - ii.
 The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
 However, such limit may be raised to 20% with prior approval of the Trustee. - iii.
 Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - iv.
 The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - v.
 The Scheme shall not park funds in short term deposit (STD) of a bank which has invested in that Scheme.
-Further, Trustees/ AMCs shall also ensure that the bank in which the Scheme has STD do not invest in the said scheme until the Scheme has STD with such bank. - vi.
-The AMC will not charge any investment management and advisory fees for funds parked in short term deposits of scheduled commercial banks
+Further Trustees/ AMCs shall also ensure that the bank in which the Scheme has STD do not invest in the said scheme until the Scheme has STD with such bank. - vi.
+The AMC will not charge any investment management and advisory fees for funds parked in short term deposits of scheduled commercial banks.